-25. That is why, particularly with regard to policing and security, it is essential to increase cooperation between the Member States, which thus become protagonists in the fight against crime throughout the whole of European society by collaborating with one another to maintain order.
-However, that increased emphasis on the prosecution of offences must be achieved without erosion of the inalienable safeguards which exist in a democratic society based on the rule of law.
+^{25.} That is why, particularly with regard to policing and security, it is essential to increase cooperation between the Member States, which thus become protagonists in the fight against crime throughout the whole of European society by collaborating with one another to maintain order.
+However, that increased emphasis on the prosecution of offences must be achieved without erosion of the inalienable safeguards which exist in a democratic society based on the rule of law. in Norway when the first judgment was handed down, is capable of precluding the subsequent imposition of a penalty in Belgium.